“What types of flooring materials should I put in my home if I’m planning to sell?”

-- Bamboo flooring is technically a grass but often categorized with the hardwoods.
-Bamboo is renewable, extremely durable, and exceptionally scratch resistant.
+Bamboo flooring is technically a grass but is often categorized with hardwoods.
+Bamboo is renewable, extremely durable, and exceptionally scratch-resistant.

 Selecting the best flooring type for your home should be based on a combination of your goals (are you selling soon or staying long-term?), the way you live in and use the space, and your budget.

 We specialize in positive and empowering virtual home staging consultations!
 Our practical, no-nonsense advice helps homeowners sell more quickly and for more money.

 Enroll in Our Online Courses

 Our online courses are designed with you, the DIY homeowner, in mind.
 From home staging to paint color selection, we break down the process for you from start to finish!

 In this brand new third edition of her popular book, Just Right!
 Easy DIY Home Staging, professional home stager Vannessa Rhoades walks you through the step-by-step process of staging your home for a faster, more profitable sale.
 Available on Amazon in paperback and Kindle editions!